Learning Visual Shape Control of Novel 3D Deformable Objects from Partial-View Point Clouds: Experiments and results

 We use Chamfer distance as our primary evaluation metric to describe how close the final manipulated object's point cloud is to the goal point cloud.
 Chamfer distance computes the average distance of each point in one point cloud to the closest point in the other point cloud, \(d_c = \frac{1}{|\mathcal{P}_1|}\sum_{x\in \mathcal{P}_1}\min_{y\in \mathcal{P}_2} ||x - y||^2\).
 Fig.~\ref{fig:chamfer1} visualizes the result of each object type with a boxplot recorded over the 20 test objects with 10 goal shapes each.
 The box represents the quartiles, the center line the median, and the whiskers represent min and max final Chamfer distance.
 For visualization purpose, we also provide a sample snapshot of the robot performing shape servoing to a goal shape in Fig.~\ref{fig:sequence1}.

 The experiment results show that our method is capable of generalizing what it learns from training to adapt to geometries, material properties, and goal shapes it has never seen before, both inside and outside the training distribution, although predictably with some fall off in performance outside the training distribution.
+We observe that the primary common cause of failure comes from the heuristic manipulation point predictor selecting a grasp location unable to achieve the goal shape.